 Add the iris and pupil.

 If you’re working digitally in Fresco or Adobe Photoshop, start a new layer and lessen the opacity of the one containing your sketch lines.
 Then add each part of the eye.
-Position the iris in the middle of the eyeball (if your character is looking straight ahead) — followed by the pupils, perfectly centered within each iris.
+Position the iris in the middle of the eyeball (if your character is looking straight ahead) — followed by the pupils, perfectly centred within each iris.

-Add the eyelids, eyelashes, and eyebrows.
+Add the eyelids, eyelashes and eyebrows.

 Now draw the soft features which transform ocular orbs into attractive human eyes.
 Use curved lines to show where the eyelids reveal the shape of the eye.
 Leave space for the tear duct in the inner corner and add any additional lines to show the folds of the eyelid.
 From most perspectives, the lashes on the upper eyelid will appear to be coming right from the edge of the eyelid.
-However, the lower lashes should start a few millimeters below where the lower lid meets the eyeball, to indicate the thickness of the skin.
+However, the lower lashes should start a few millimetres below where the lower lid meets the eyeball, to indicate the thickness of the skin.

 Drawing the eye from the side.

-Practicing different angles and emotions.
+Practising different angles and emotions.

 Once you have the basic structure figured out, try drawing eyes from different angles.
 As your character turns their head or looks up or down, the shape of the eye will change as the perspective shifts.
 For example, if a character is looking down, their eyes won’t appear as round as if they are looking straight ahead.
-Think about your character’s mood and behavior as well.
+Think about your character’s mood and behaviour as well.
 Their eyes may be reacting to something else in the drawing, telling a deeper story.

 Play with mood in the eyes.

 There are several ways to alter the eyes in a drawing — from more realistic portraits to caricatures to manga-style comics — in order to convey the right mood.
-Try adjusting the position of eyelids, the dilation of pupils, or the direction a character is looking.
+Try adjusting the position of eyelids, the dilation of pupils or the direction a character is looking.
 Showing more or less of the white of the eye can convey emotion — ask yourself what different effects might display.
 “Are the eyes wide open?
 Are they partially closed?
 Are there circles under the eyes?
 Are they tired or weary?
 Are they drunk?” asks Bigoni.
 “If a character is downbeat, they may not be looking at anyone or anything else in the drawing.
 If they’re upbeat and enjoying themselves, they might be gazing upward.”

 Try tracing over a photo of an eye.

 “I recommend taking pictures of your own eyes and using the photo as a digital layer to trace over,” recommends Elliott.
-“This can help you find the lines that represent where the curve of the eye is and how the shape of the eyebrow connects to the head.”
+“This can help you to find the lines that represent where the curve of the eye is and how the shape of the eyebrow connects to the head.”

 Get started drawing eyes digitally in Adobe Fresco.